 [d] 250 to 300 amps

-Provide three things you can do to minimize slag entrapment in your weld?
+Provide three things you can do to minimize slag entrapment in flux cored welds?

-to weld a single pass 5/16 horizontal fillet.
+You have to now set a mechanized carriage to weld using ah 1/16 (1.6mm), E70T-1 wire to weld a single pass, 5/16, horizontal fillet.
 Provide the WF, Volts and travel.

 [b] The weld voltage.

-running into the weld, what is the first weld parameter you should adjust?
+You see the flux cored wire tip is running into your weld, spatter is high.
+What is the first weld parameter you should adjust?

-With multipass horizontal fillet welds, why should you limit the single pass weld
+With horizontal fillet welds, why should you limit the single pass weld size to 5/16.

 Answer_______________Why does this work____________.